 In an era where security technology plays a crucial role in protecting assets and information, understanding the legal and regulatory frameworks governing these technologies is essential.
 A key piece of legislation in this arena is the US National Defense Authorisation Act (NDAA), specifically sections that pertain to video surveillance, telecommunications services, and equipment.
-This article delves into what NDAA certification means, the importance of compliance, the banned chipsets and brands, and how OzSpy, a leading provider of security solutions, navigates this landscape by offering NDAA compliant and, when required, certified systems.
+This article delves into what NDAA compliance means, the importance of compliance, the banned chipsets and brands, and how OzSpy, a leading provider of security solutions, navigates this landscape by offering NDAA compliant systems.

 As Australia is a defense partner of the US, all Australian government sites comply with the NDAA and use compliant cameras.
 We suspect this will soon trickle down through local companies that supply to Australian government.